-In today’s age of pervasive communications technology there is a plethora of social media platforms available at our fingertips, enabling us to communicate our message, views and opinions to hundreds, if not thousands of people with relative ease.
+In today’s age of pervasive communications technology, there are a plethora of social media platforms available at our fingertips, enabling us to communicate our message, views, and opinions to hundreds, if not thousands of people with relative ease.
 However, if you are an Elected Member of a Local Government, think twice before you press send as what you say on social media may have unintended consequences.

 It is generally well understood that Elected Members should act impartially and objectively in carrying out their elected duties.
 What is often not so well understood or remembered, is that during a term of office, an Elected Member is always an Elected Member and must present him or herself accordingly at all times.